Update: January 01, 2024

 The park is open from 8 AM to 10 PM in the summer months with the boat launch open from April to October, as long as safe access can be provided.

-The property is owned by Sherbrook Investment who have kindly granted public access to the propery that is maintained under a Bow River Trout Foundation Development Project
+The property is owned by Sherbrook Investment who have kindly granted public access to the property that is maintained under a Bow River Trout Foundation Development Project

 McKinnon Flats is a public lands recreation area east of Calgary and south of Dalemead on the banks of the Bow River.
 The property was purchased from LK Resources in 1982 and developed into one of the Bow River’s most important river access sites.
 McKinnon’s Flats is not just a river access site for the fishing community.
 As the popularity of outdoor pursuits has gained traction in urban centers, the paddling community, float tubers, mountain bike, bird watching, dog walking, bow-hunting and general river recreation use has increased along with the population growth locally at Chestermere, Langdon, and Strathmore.